 - Financial Management: understand the essentials of financial management and apply financial management principles, rules, and tools most relevant for small businesses

-benefits of leveraging business credit (doesn't require the use of your Social Security Number) with a guaranteed capital raise of $100,000 by following a grant-funded curriculum
+guaranteed capital raise* of at least $100,000 by following a grant-funded curriculum

 After completing the above modules, assistance is available to implement in the participant's business what was taught, i.e., developing an actual business plan, creating financial statements and